 We greatly appreciate your business.
-Please read this Terms and Conditions Agreement (this "Agreement") carefully.
+Please read this Agreement carefully.

 Disclosure of Fees

 You may be charged an Installment Fee, as allowed by your state, if you elect to pay your premium in installments.

 You may be charged a nonrefundable Finance Company Notification Service Fee of $3.00 for each financed or leased vehicle listed on the Declarations Page.

 You may be charged a Late Payment Fee of $15.00 for each payment that is not received by the payment due date.